-High-risk areas (e.g. extensive catering facilities such as a university refectory) should be seperated from the rest of the premises by 30-minute fire-resisting construction.
+High-risk areas (e.g. spray shops with highly flammable materials) should be separated from the rest of the premises by 30-minute fire-resisting construction.

-Normally if there are fire doors in a wall, then the wall itself will also need to be fire-resisting.
-(See Appendix B1 for more technical information about fire-resisting wall and doors.)
+Normally if there are fire doors in a wall, then the wall itself will also need to be fire-resisting (see Appendix B1 for more technical information about fire-resisting walls and doors).
 If a wall or floor is required to be fire-resisting then you should not make any holes in it, e.g. for extra doors or pipe ducts, without consulting a competent person.